r-gaia-cs/bc/novice/python/02-func.md

 <div class="">
-<p>We could test this on our actual data, but since we don't know what the values ought to be, it will be hard to tell if the result was correct.
-Instead, let's use NumPy to create a matrix of 0's and then center that around 3:</p>
+<p>We could test this on our actual data,
+but since we don&#39;t know what the values ought to be, it will be hard to tell if the result was correct.
+Instead,
+let&#39;s use NumPy to create a matrix of 0&#39;s and then center that around 3:</p>
 </div>